Leon Gaspard

-Leon Schulman Gaspard (2 March 1882 - 21 February 1964) was a Russian Empire-born painter, known for his paintings of indigenous cultures and folk traditions.
-He tended to paint scenes with throngs of people, and his favorite locations were in small towns in Russia, Asia, and the Taos Valley.
+Leon Schulman Gaspard (1 or 2 October 1883 [other sources provide 2 March 1882] – 21 February 1964) was a Russian-born painter, known for his paintings of indigenous cultures and folk traditions.
+He tended to paint scenes with throngs of people, and his favorite locations were in small towns in Belarus, Russia, Asia, and Taos, New Mexico.
 He spent his youth in Russia and later studied in Paris, where he became a well-respected painter.
-He moved with his wife, American ballerina Evelyn Adell, to the United States.
+He moved with his wife, Evlyn Gasper, to the United States.
 They eventually settled in Taos, New Mexico, though he continued to devote much of his time to traveling to paint in remote locations.

 Early life and education

-As a child, Gaspard traveled frequently with his father, who traded furs and fine rugs, throughout the Siberian Steppes.
-During these journeys, Gaspard began to sketch the wild, primitive world of the natives they met.
-His mother, Zyra, was an accomplished pianist, and Gaspard's parents hoped he would take up music.
-Nonetheless, they encouraged his artistic interests.

-Gaspard pursued art studies in his hometown, Vitebsk.
-He worked with Yehuda Pen, a well-known Jewish-Belarusian artist.
-Gaspard and Marc Chagall became friendly rivals over a girl named Bella Rosenfeld, who later became Chagall's wife.
-Gaspard pursued further studies in Odessa, and then his family sent him to Paris.
-He enrolled at the Académie Julian, where he studied for almost eight years.
-He also worked independently with William-Adolphe Bouguereau.
-While he was in Paris, his parents died, which cut off his allowance, and abruptly ended his studies.
-However, Gaspard was able to sell a number of sketches to a dealer, and his career as an artist began.
+Gaspard was born Leiba Schulman, a son of a Jewish carpenter Shmuel Schulman and his wife Cyra Abram.
+His birthplace was either Vitebsk or Ulla, a small town about 35 miles west of Vitebsk.
+He pursued art studies in his hometown, Vitebsk.
+He studied at the school of Yury (Yehuda) Pen, a well-known Jewish-Belarusian artist.
+From 1899 or 1900 to 1904.
+Schulman continued his education at the Odessa Art School.
+In 1905, he departed for Paris and enrolled at the Académie Julian, where he studied two months (May 8 - June 12 and October 30 - November 27, 1905).
+Despite his later claims that his teacher was William-Adolphe Bouguereau, his mentors at the Académie were Marcel Baschet and Edouard Toudouze.
+In Paris, he started calling himself Léon Schulman(n).

 Personal life

-In 1908, Gaspard met Evelyn Adell, a wealthy American ballerina, who was living in Paris.
-She married him despite her parents' objections, and the couple embarked on an unusual honeymoon: a two-year horseback trip through Siberia.